-Ataxia-telangiectasia is a rare childhood disease that affects the brain and other parts of the body.
+Ataxia-telangiectasia is a rare childhood disease.
+It affects the brain and other parts of the body.

 Ataxia refers to uncoordinated movements, such as walking.
 Telangiectasias are enlarged blood vessels (capillaries) just below the surface of the skin.
 Telangiectasias appear as tiny, red, spider-like veins.

-Ataxia-telangiectasia is inherited, which means it is passed down through families.
+Ataxia-telangiectasia is inherited.
+This means it is passed down through families.
 It is an autosomal recessive trait.
-This means that both parents must provide a defective gene for the child to have symptoms of the disorder.
+Both parents must provide a copy of a nonworking gene for the child to have symptoms of the disorder.

 The disease results from defects in the ataxia telangiectasia mutated (ATM) gene.
-Defects in this gene can lead to abnormal cell death in various places of the body, including the part of the brain that helps coordinate movement.
+Defects in this gene can lead to abnormal cell death around the body, including the part of the brain that helps coordinate movement.

 Boys and girls are equally affected.

-The doctor will perform a physical exam.
-Examination may show signs of the following:
+The health care provider will perform a physical exam.
+The exam may show signs of the following: